-If you purchase my kit below you can skip this step as it ships like Photo Thermistor 5 (pre-wired with shrink tubing).
+If you purchase my kit below you can skip this step as it ships with a pre-wired thermistor.

 8. Thermistor location.
 Insert the batteries.
 Run the wires along the side of the holder and place the thermistor as shown below and secure with the foil tape.
 Be careful not to allow the foil tape to touch the battery contacts.
 The thermistor MUST be in the second row of batteries.
 If it is placed in the first row (nearest the charging contacts) it will not fully charge as these batteries warm up faster than the second row.
 Note: Do not use electrical tape, duct tape, or masking tape as it will heat up and melt.